IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Experiments

-Runtime is also an important criterion for evaluating method usability.
-Fig.~\ref{fig:Wall-clockofMethods} shows wall-clock time of training different methods 100k iterations on the CIFAR-10 dataset, and the length of bar reflects time cost of the corresponding method.
+{The r}untime is also an important criterion for evaluating method usability.
+Fig.~\ref{fig:Wall-clockofMethods} shows {the} wall-clock time {required to train} different methods {for} 100K iterations on the CIFAR-10 dataset, and the length of {each} bar reflects {the} time cost of the corresponding method.

-The GAN-Minimax, GAN-Heuristic, and GAN-Least-squares maintain only one generator network and no additional evaluation of the generators is required, so the time cost for training is less and similar.
-IE-GAN costs just over twice as much time as them while maintaining four generative networks.
-Even with GP term added, the time cost is about three times that of them.
-The relative simplicity of $F^{IE-GAN}_d$ and the reuse of individual evaluation results when assessing the sample contribute to this.
-E-GAN does not contain crossover operator and does not need to maintain crossover individuals.
-However, although there are fewer generative networks, it takes much more time than IE-GAN.
-This is mainly due to the extra calculation of the discriminator gradient information by $F^{E-GAN}_d$.
-With the increase in the number of parents $\mu$, the time required to calculate $F^{E-GAN}_d$ becomes more and more nonnegligible.
+GAN-Minimax, GAN-Heuristic, and GAN-Least-squares maintain only one generator network and no additional evaluation of the generators is required, so the time cost {of} training {these networks} is {similar and less than that of IE-GAN}. {Among the evolutionary GANs, the proposed IE-GAN shows a significant advantage in terms of the time cost.
+IE-GAN maintains four generative networks, while {requiring} about twice as much time as the single{-}mutation{-}operator methods.
+The time cost of E-GAN is obviously higher than that of IE-GAN, although it does not produce crossover offspring.
+While CDE-GAN maintains only three more networks than IE-GAN, its time cost is more than six times that of IE-GAN.}